Healthy Teeth = Healthy Life for Your Dog

 Dental Health Inside Out

 Don’t forget to supply your dog with mineral- and vitamin-rich foods and herbs to support oral health from the inside out.
 Examples include seaweeds, alfalfa and oatstraw.
-Vitamin C may be helpful to help prevent infections from starting in the first place by for immune health.
-Check out Zuke's Enhance Fresh Breath Functional Chews, which contain a perfect balance of cinnamon, dill, fennel, myrrh, parsley, and sage.
+Vitamin C may be help prevent infections from starting in the first place by supporting immune health.
 For more specific guidance on supplementing your dog’s diet, see one of the books I mentioned above, and happy brushing!

 Disclaimer: This information is educational in nature and is not intended as a substitute for professional medical prevention, diagnosis, or treatment.